nusco/narjillos/backlog.md

 ###Lab Technician

-* Fix non-repeatable experiments (also check across "experiment" and "petri") °°°
 * Unify experiment and petri (make it easy to turn graphics on off with a "light switch) °°°
 * Slow motion setting °°
 * "Pause" setting °°